neurons-me/neurons-me/README.md

 ## **Go Algorithmic.**
 **Algorithms should work for you—not control you.**

-- **Your algorithm, your rules.** AI should be a clear and visible extension of oneself and the collective.
-- **Data belongs to you.** Own your datasets and shape your intelligence.
 - **Full transparency.** No black-box manipulation—only clear, user-driven intelligence.
 You **see** how the algorithm operates

 **AI**  should ensure sovereignty over data and **algorithms**.
 Hidden models shouldn’t dictate how intelligence evolves around us.